mitesh-bhoite/Gemini-AI-Chat/README.md

 Feel free to contribute by submitting pull requests or reporting issues.

 ---
-Made with ❤️ by Mitesh Bhoite
+Made with ❤️ by Mitesh Bhoite.